kbruninx/PtX-opt/README.md

 * OptimizationModel.jl

 The main module which runs the optimization given a number of parameters.
-The function main() takes as a main input the parameterdata.JSON file, which contains all the parameters needed to run the optimization.
-It returns the results, which it also saves to csv files and figures, given that the function is run with the savefigs and savecsv arguments as true.
-These files are saved in the Results folder.
+The function mainscript() takes as a main input a .JSON filepath, in the format of the parameterdata_Template.JSON file, which contains all the parameters needed to run the optimization.
+It returns the results, with hourly data on hydrogen flows and power flows, and an outcome dictionary, with design and cost outcomes.
+This is either returned as a single dictionary, or in the case of a scenario analysis in the form of a dataframe.
+It is currently recommended to calculate any desired results and save them to a variable, which can then be fed to functions such as makeplots() or makeheatmap() to generate visual representations.

-* parameterdata.JSON
+* parameterdata_Template.JSON

 Contains all the parameter information.
 Parameter data can be divided in three categories: scenario data, component data, and timeseries data.
 For data references, see the Maths.TeX file.
+To run a number of different scenario's, the inputs for the scenario data can be given in the form of arrays (e.g., no_etc_periods=[12,365,8760]).
+In this case, each permutation of each of the input values is calculated.

-* Timeseriesdata 2021.csv
+* ES90_–.csv

-Example data drawn from the ENTSOE transparency platform.
-All data is for the bidding zone NL.
+Example data drawn from the ENTSOE transparency platform for 01.2020-01.2023.
+All data is for the bidding zone ES.
 The capacity factors are calculated by normalizing the actual generation using the maximum value for the year.
-This should eventually be adjusted, considering this does not adequately account for new generation being installed throughout the year, causing the values earlier in the year to be underestimated.
+This could eventually be adjusted, considering this does not adequately account for new generation being installed throughout the year, causing the values earlier in the year to be underestimated.
+The data has been transformed to a set of representative days with decision weightings and orderings representing each non-represented day as a linear-representation of represented days.

 * csvtools.jl